Otto Grotewohl: Legacy

 After his death, the Wilhelmstrasse in East Berlin was renamed Otto-Grotewohl-Straße in his honor; the street retained this name until 1991, following German reunification.
 On 15 April 1986, the present-day Mohrenstraße U-Bahn station in eastern Berlin, then known as the Thälmannplatz station, was also renamed Otto-Grotewohl-Straße.
 The Third German School in Chapayesky Lane, Moscow, was named the Otto Grotewohl School.

 Personal life

-Grotewohl married to Marie Martha Louise (née Ohst) from 1919 until 1949.
+Grotewohl was married to Marie Martha Louise (née Ohst) from 1919 until 1949.
 The couple had two children, a son Hans and daughter Dorle.
 Hans Grotewohl (1924–1999), was an architect who was sent by his father to lead a German Work Team for rebuilding Hamhung, North Korea, in 1954 after the Korean War.
-Grotewohl married his secretary, Johanna Schumann (née Danielzik) the same year as his divorce from Ohst.
+Grotewohl married his secretary, Johanna Schumann (née Danielzig) the same year as his divorce from Ohst.

 He was an avid painter and amateur filmmaker.